Ray Putterill

-Raymond Francis Putterill (born 3 February 1989 in the Wirral) is an English footballer, who is currently unattached to a club.
+Raymond Francis Putterill (born 3 February 1989) is an English former footballer.

 Club career

 Liverpool

 Putterill started his career at Liverpool working his way through their youth teams and moving up to the Liverpool Academy in the summer of 2005.
 In April 2007 he was in the team that lifted the 2007 FA Youth Cup for Liverpool.
 He was given a senior contract in the summer of 2007 and made one first team appearance against Crewe Alexandra in pre-season during July 2007 in a friendly match, when he scored.
 He was awarded the number 35 shirt at Liverpool for the 2007–08 season and was named on the bench for the first time in a Football League Cup tie against Reading in September 2007.
 He was unable to break into the first team and failure to prove his fitness after a hip operation resulted in his release from Liverpool at the end of the 2008–09 season.

 His nickname is 'Razor' both in relation to his 1st name 'Ray' and also his aggressive playing style much like former Liverpool player 'Razor Ruddock'.